Frittella Italian Cafe reopens in Bryan under new ownership, but same classic menu

 “It’s just too good of food to have it stop,” said Tracy Munden, who is one of several new owners.
 “I had some people here in town that have had the nicest things to say about the food and everybody wanted to make sure, particularly on our top five to six things, that we weren’t going to change it and we definitely wouldn’t change it.
 We only want to maybe enhance it and instead of the top five things, we want to make it the top 10 things.”

-Adriano Farinola opened Frittella in 2004 after he and his wife moved to Bryan-College Station to be closer to his children and grandchildren, many of whom went to Texas A&M University.
+Adriano Farinola opened Frittella in 2004 after he and his wife moved to Bryan-College Station to be closer to his children and grandchildren, many of whom attended Texas A&M University.

 People are also reading…